studentX/lab2/scheduler/README.md

 1. Define a custom party scheduler aka partysched, that checks if a given pod has a costume label set to either ghoul or goblin and matches node costumes...
-2. Make sure your pod gets scheduled on a node with the same costume as to pod's costume label
-3. For all other cases ie no label or incorrect attire, make sure your scheduler selected no nodes and spews out a log.
+1. Use the following docker image: k8sland/go-partysched:0.0.2
-4. Setup a partysched deployment with a service account and RBAC rules
+1. Setup a partysched deployment with a service account and RBAC rules
-5. Using the given Makefile publish your party scheduler as a Docker container
-6. Deploy your party scheduler in your cluster
+1. Deploy your custom scheduler and pod
-7. Rinse and repeat your checks in a deployed configuration
+1. Monitor cluster event to see if your pod got scheduled
+1. Change your pod costume and check if it can get scheduled on a node
-8. Delete your application and scheduler!
+1. Delete your application and scheduler!

 ## Commands

-### Run your party scheduler manually

-    ```shell
-    go run main.go
-    ```

 ### Provision deployment

     ```shell
     kubectl apply -f k8s/nginx.yml
-    ```

-### Build and deploy a Docker image

-  > NOTE!
-Update the Makefile and setup for your DockerHub registry

-    ```shell
-    make img
     ```

 ### Deploy your scheduler